The new Ghostbusters: Afterlife trailer teases a spooky cast reunion

-The official trailer for Ghostbusters: Afterlife has arrived online – and Sony Pictures' reboot of its supernatural comedy series is making all of the right noises ahead of its release.
+The official trailer for Ghostbusters: Afterlife has arrived online – and Sony Pictures' reboot of its supernatural comedy series seems to be making all of the right noises ahead of its release.

-Dropping on Sony Pictures' social media channels on Tuesday, July 27, the new trailer showed off plenty of new footage for Afterlife, including a teaser for the return of the original movie's cast.
+Dropping on Sony Pictures' social media channels on Tuesday, July 27, the new trailer showed off plenty of new footage for Afterlife, including a teaser for the return of the original movie's cast and more humorous ghost-based antics.

 He came out here for a reason.
 Watch the new trailer for @Ghostbusters: Afterlife, exclusively in movie theaters this November. pic.twitter.com/U8XwFW2E2GJuly 27, 2021